arush-gupta/arush-gupta.github.io/_pages/Travelling.md

 {% include base_path %}

 Although there is a gap in my formal academic timeline, this period of personal exploration allowed me to develop skills that will inform my future research.
-The challenges I faced and the independence I developed during this time have only strengthened my resolve to pursue advanced studies and continue contributing to the field of [your research area].
+The challenges I faced and the independence I developed during this time have only strengthened my resolve to pursue advanced studies and continue contributing to research.

 *Time of Reflection and Growth*

 During a two-year gap in my academic trajectory, I took the opportunity to travel and reflect on my personal and professional goals.
-This period allowed me to gain valuable insights, refine my research interests, and develop skills that have made me more adaptable, focused, and ready to tackle complex problems in [your field].
+This period allowed me to gain valuable insights, refine my research interests, and develop skills that have made me more adaptable, focused, and ready to tackle complex problem.
 It was a time of realignment, and I return to academia with renewed vigor and determination to contribute meaningfully to the field.

 *Embracing the Unexpected: A Journey Beyond the Classroom*